 There are a variety of reasons a survivor may choose to not immediately report an incident of sexual harassment or violence.
-Survivors often fear that they won’t be believed and/or are afraid of the negative consequences of reporting, which may include social isolation, retaliation by the perpetrator, harassment from peers, and — for girls in school — disciplinary actions, such as suspension or expulsion.
+Survivors often fear that they won’t be believed.
+Or they are afraid of the negative consequences of reporting, which may include social isolation, retaliation by the perpetrator, and harassment from peers.
+For girls in school — disciplinary actions, such as suspension or expulsion, are also consequences.
 Survivors may also fear reliving the trauma of having to recount what happened to them to others.
 What’s more, survivors may be hesitant to report to law enforcement if they do not trust the police or have faith in the criminal justice system.

 2. Why is she coming forward now?

 When a survivor does come forward, her claims are often met with suspicion and her motives questioned.
 Some survivors decide to come forward after hearing stories from other survivors that help them realize they are not alone.
 Others may do so in order to protect other people or hold their perpetrator accountable.
 This particularly true if the person is in a position of power and influence.
 A survivor may decide to share her story months, years, or even decades later to find closure and move on with her life.
 In other cases, it can take time for a survivor to feel able to handle the potential consequences of reporting.
 No matter when a survivor chooses to come forward, she has the right to be believed and supported.